foldright/cffu/README.md

 > should be treated as lower-level basic methods, used only when necessary.
 >
 > In critical business logic, when using these methods, pay attention to
-> implementing good exception reporting logic (aka. don't swallow exceptions):
+> implementing good exception reporting logic, i.e. don't swallow exceptions:
 > - For implementation reference, see `cffu` implementation code, such as `CompletableFutureUtils.mSupplyFailFastAsync()`
 > - The `cffu` library provides support utility class [`SwallowedExceptionHandleUtils`](https://foldright.io/api-docs/cffu2/2.0.6/io/foldright/cffu2/eh/SwallowedExceptionHandleUtils.html)
     for implementing orchestration exception reporting